desicochrane/blogger/src/posts/2018-02-21-gopher-forth-and-binary-multiply.md

 }
 ```

 Notice that our recursive call is now the final operation in the function.
-As it is, this is what is known as a *deferred tail-recursive* state.
+We say that our function is in a *deferred* tail-recursive state.
 This is because after the recursive call returns we have some deferred work to do, namely we need to add the `error` term.

-What we want however is for our function to be in a *strict tail-recursive* state, that is, we want there to be no additional work to be done after the recursive step.
+What we want however is for our function to be in a *strict* tail-recursive state, that is, we want there to be no additional work to be done after the recursive step.

-To see why, let's "plug and chug" our way through an example using \\(a=17\\) and \\(n=28\\) as our function currently is:
+To see why, we can "plug and chug" our way through an example using \\(a=17\\) and \\(n=28\\) as our function currently is:

 \\[ \\begin{aligned}
 \\text{Multiply}(17,28) &= 0 + \\text{Multiply}(34,14) \\\\